MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-network-watcher/includes/3-how-azure-network-watcher-works.md

 ## Connection Monitor tool

 Connection Monitor provides unified, end-to-end connection monitoring in Azure Network Watcher.
 Connection Monitor supports both hybrid and Azure cloud deployments.
 Use the Connection Monitor tool to measure the latency between resources.
-Connection Monitor can detect changes that will affect connectivity, such as network configuration changes or modifications to network security group (NSG) rules.
+Connection Monitor can detect changes that will affect connectivity, such as network configuration changes or modifications to NSG rules.
 You can configure Connection Monitor to probe VMs at regular intervals to look for failures or changes.
 Connection Monitor can diagnose problems and provide explanations about why the issue occurred and the steps that you can take to fix an issue.

 :::image type="content" source="../images/connection-monitor-topology.png" alt-text="Diagram that shows how Connection Monitor interacts with Azure V Ms, non-Azure hosts, endpoints, and data storage locations." border="false":::